 - Relevance ties back into the other two and adds its own dimension.
 The company that you want is the one that is able to support what you need in monitoring, testing, remediation, and compliance requirements.
 They should also be able to grow with you and even anticipate where you will go in the future.
 They should not try and get you involved in systems that do not support, or barely support, your security mission.
 They should be getting you the systems and support that align the closest to what you want to accomplish, not just hand you an off the shelf product that is one size fits all.
 Your Security Operations Center needs to be able to protect you so it should know about you and how you use and protect your data.

 With security it is important that the people, systems, and facilities are cared for and kept up to date.
 The big thing these days is not if but when you will have an intrusion on your network.
 The best way to combat that is to have good people with the best training working on the systems that will best protect your network with an established protocol in place.
-People that with know how to recognize when something bad is happening and know how to contain the intruder and the damage done.
+People that not only know how to recognize when something bad is happening, but also know how to contain the intruder and the damage done.